We practice an every-member ministry to challenge and grow in our relationship with

 Small Group Leaders: disciple and develop a mentoring relationship with a small group of youth.
 Contact Erik Anderson for more info.

-Wednesday Morning Prayer: This has been SB Community’s “school of prayer,” led each week by Ben Patterson.
-We meet in the Fellowship Hall each Wednesday morning at 6:45am except in the summer.
+Wednesday Morning & Midday Prayer: This has been SB Community’s “school of prayer,” led each week by Ben Patterson.
+We meet in the Fellowship Hall each Wednesday morning at 6:45am and at noon except in the summer.
+Come to either session.
 Contact Deana Gilman for more info.

 In our Community